alexch/codelikethis/public/lessons/react/props_and_state.md

 # State - Extract Component

-* What is wrong with this?

-> Does it use component state?
+> Does this use component state?

 ```javascript
 @@@javascript